 Canadians call it the most important symbol of national identity –above the maple-leaf flag or even hockey.
 And today it turns 35 years old.

-All this week, visitors to the Canadian Museum of Human Rights (CMHR) can receive their own copy of the Canadian Charter of Rights and Freedoms in English, French, Ojibway, Oji-Cree, Central Cree, Inuktitut, Mi’kmaq or one of 24 other languages.
+All this week, visitors to the Canadian Museum of Human Rights (CMHR) can receive their own copy of the Canadian Charter of Rights and Freedoms - will open in a new tab in English, French, Ojibway, Oji-Cree, Central Cree, Inuktitut, Mi’kmaq or one of 24 other languages.

 The anniversary celebration of this watershed human rights legislation begins today and runs through Sunday, April 23 at the Museum, which is open today to welcome visitors enjoying the Easter long weekend.
 Museum staff will be available on Level 3 all week to discuss the importance of the Charter, which was signed into law on April 17, 1982 by then-Prime Minister Pierre Elliot Trudeau and Her Majesty Queen Elizabeth II.

 In 2015, 93 per cent of Canadians who responded to a national survey chose the Charter as the most important symbol of national identity, ranking it higher than the flag, the RCMP, the national anthem, hockey, the beaver or the maple leaf.
-Museum visitors this week are encouraged to take creative pictures of themselves with their copy of the Charter and participate in the federal Department of Justice photo challenge using the hashtags #thisismycharter, #Charter35 and #AtCMHR.
+Museum visitors this week are encouraged to take creative pictures of themselves with their copy of the Charter and participate in the federal Department of Justice photo challenge - will open in a new tab using the hashtags #thisismycharter, #Charter35 and #AtCMHR.